peimelo/curso_tour_of_heroes_api/README.md

 # Tour Of Heroes API

-Curso de Ruby on Rails 6 como API de Heroes.
+Ruby on Rails 6 course as an API creating a Heroes CRUD.

-Esse repositório faz parte do [Curso de Ruby on Rails 6 como API](https://www.youtube.com/watch?v=gTR6lx00Nac&list=PLqsayW8DhUmuvgOX08aXYk6Y-HGrdYg20).
+This repository is part of the [Curso de Ruby on Rails 6 como API](https://www.youtube.com/watch?v=gTR6lx00Nac&list=PLqsayW8DhUmuvgOX08aXYk6Y-HGrdYg20) on YouTube.

 <table>
   <tr>